himotoyoshi/carray/guides/users/26_time_arrays.md

 matching when you pass `format:`.
 Use `format:` when the day/month order is ambiguous or the layout is not ISO.

+There are two departures from `Date._parse`.
+A year-month (`"2019-09"`) and a bare year (`"2019"`) are read as such, so the form a `:M` or `:Y` element prints comes back in; a missing finer field names the head of that period.
+And a field out of range raises instead of rolling over into another date — `"2019-02-31"` is refused rather than becoming 2019-03-03.
+Watch out for `"201909"`: to Ruby that is a valid YYMMDD (2020-19-09), so it is refused as well.
+Write `"2019-09"`, or name the layout with `format: "%Y%m"`.

 `CArray.time` is **strict by default**: an unparseable value raises.
 Pass `on_error: :mask` to turn parse failures into UNDEF cells instead.
 A masked or `nil` *input* cell is a missing value, not a parse failure, and always